 Encryption

-The process of encryption underpins most of the security products that are on the market.
-The encryption process encodes a message using an encryption algorithm so that only the sender and intended recipients can access it.
-The encryption algorithm uses a key.
-At the receiving end, the key is used to decode the message to the original data.
+The process of encryption underpins many information and communications technology security arrangements.
+Generally, the encryption process involves encoding a message using an encryption algorithm so that only the sender and intended recipients can access it.
+The encryption algorithm uses a key that at the receiving end is used to decode the message.

-Traditionally, encryption uses a secret key which both the sender and receiver use.
-However, transmitting the secret key to the recipient is not secure.
-Instead, public key cryptography is now used in secure internet communication.
+Traditionally, encryption used a secret key of which both the sender and receiver were aware.
+However, when transacting online, it could not be guaranteed that the secret key could be transmitted securely to the recipient.
+For this reason, public key cryptography is now often used for secure internet communication.
 Each recipient has a secret private key, and a public key that is published.
-The sender looks up the recipient's public key and uses it to encrypt the message, and the recipient uses the private key to decrypt the message.
-You can find out more about encryption by reading our Encryption and Digital Signatures guide.
+The sender looks up the recipient's public key and uses it to encrypt the message, and the recipient uses a private key to decrypt the message.

-Encryption not only protects the content of the message; the use of an encrypted digital signature also provides evidence of the sender and of the integrity of the message.
+Encryption not only protects the content of the message; the use of an encrypted digital signature may also be used to provide evidence of the sender and of the integrity of the message.

 Digital signatures